Office of the Registrar

 - If any material or document in the educational record of a student includes information on more than one student, they may inspect and review only such part of such material or document as relates to him or her or to be informed of the specific information contained in such part of such material.

 - Students desiring reproduction of copies of educational records will be charged $.10 per page.
-Official copies of transcripts are $10.00 per copy for currently enrolled students and alumni.
+Official copies of transcripts are available for currently enrolled students and alumni.

 University Communications to Students

-Each student, once initially admitted, will be issued a Missouri S&T e-mail account with an address on the mst.edu domain.
+Each student, once initially admitted, will be issued a Missouri S&T e-mail account with an address on the mst.edu domain or University of Missouri domain.
 This is the account used for official university business and official university communications to students.
 Students are expected to regularly check their Missouri S&T e-mail account for university communications and are responsible for communications sent to this account.
 Therefore, communications sent to this account will be considered to have fulfilled any university obligation for notification.

 Application for Graduation